SeatacAlert/CS361/currency_converter/README.md

 **REQUEST DATA**

-Use the following URL pattern:
+Call API by using the following URL pattern:

 http://localhost:8000/convert/<from_currency>/<to_currency>//